Satsujjinn/NexusFileAppV2/README.md

 * Search and sort by name or date
 * Rename, duplicate, and delete items with context menus and swipe actions
 * Light and Dark mode with custom branding colors
+* Sync files with iCloud and back them up with one tap

 ## Screenshots